RESOURCE PROTECTION GROUP

 If you are an arable and/or livestock farmer in the Welland Valley, please:

 - Contact us to arrange a free, no-obligation farm visit to discuss how we may be able to help you with free soil tests, free advice or 50% Partnership grants.

 - Read the case studies available on the Welland Rivers Trust web site which provide recent valuable examples of partnership working by land managers.

 - Attend our workshops:

-For further details on what these Workshops cover, please download the flyer for the first one here.
+For further details on what these Workshops cover, please download the flyer for the November workshops here.

 If you are an agronomist, land agent, or farm adviser, please contact us to discuss how we can best help you to assist your clients in taking advantage of our support.